226 Frogtown Rd | Martic Township

 Parking: mid-size lot

 This hike starts to the right of the nature center.
 This is a level hike on a cleared dirt path.
 It takes you through a wooded area, past tee-pees, and then into a meadow.
-After the meadow you come to the first stream crossing.
-There is a wooden bridge and several rocks that make the crossing easy.
+After the meadow you come to a stream.
 This is also a great spot for creek stomping.
-The trail continues on through the woods with several spots that take you into a clearing that has scout cabins and picnic tables.
-Toward the end of the trail you come to another stream crossing.
-To continue on this trail you must go through the stream and you will get wet.
-But you do have the option to go left that will take you to the Camp Trail and over a bridge and then back to the parking lot.
+The trail then continues along the the stream and takes you back to the pond.

 Cardio Trail | .75 mile out and back